CCA-Public/digital-archives-manual/guides/description.md

 # Description of born-digital archives

+TIM: SPLIT INTO TWO SECTIONS - WORKING IN SPREADSHEET; ENTERING INTO TMS

 Once the arrangement of the accession(s) being processed has been finalized, it is time to think in greater detail about the second half of processing: description.
 This guide describes CCA's standards for description of born-digital records in The Museum System (TMS), and includes: